pioneers/PieCentral/hibike/README.md

 ### Flashing

-Get a copy of arduino 1.8.1.
-This can be found in `PiE Team Root > Engineering > Hibike > Y10 > arduino-1.8.1-linux64.tar.xz`.
-Alternately, visit the Arduino [webpage](https://www.arduino.cc/en/Main/OldSoftwareReleases) and grab a copy.

-Extract this on a GNU/Linux system using `tar -xvf arduino-1.8.1-linux64.tar.xz`.
-Move the entire folder to `/opt/`.
-You will probably have to `sudo` this.

-Then, run the setup script in hibike. `sudo ./setup.sh` in `piecentral/hibike` should do the trick.
+Run the setup script in hibike. `./setup.sh` should do the trick.
 It will download a lot of stuff.
 You have effectively given up all your software freedoms at this point.
 Go cry a bit.
 Come back after asking Linus for forgiveness.

 You're almost done, keep it up.
 Edit `/usr/bin/ard-reset-arduino`.
 You should sudo this.
 Don't worry, this is the last time you'll be violating your system.
 Change `ser.setBaudrate(1200)` to `se.baudrate = 1200`.
 Now your poor machine is ready to flash Arduinos (tm)